-https://www.aqa.org.uk/ subjects/religious-studies/gcse/ religious-studies-a-8062
+www.aqa.org.uk/subjects/ religious-studies/gcse/religiousstudies-8062/specification

-There are two written examinations: each lasting 1 hour and 45 minutes and worth 50% of the course.
-Questions range from 1 mark (multiple choice), to 12 marks (evaluative essay).
+There are two written examinations: each lasting one hour and 45 minutes and worth 50% of the course.

+Questions range from one mark (multiple choice), to 12 marks (evaluative essay).
 Marks are awarded for both Knowledge and Understanding (AO1) and Analysis and Evaluation (AO2).